Pholiotina smithii: Identification, Potency, Effects, Dosage & Look Alikes

 Identification and Description[ii]

 Cap: The cap is 3 to 13 millimeters in diameter.
-When young, it is obtusely conic to convex but with age it expands at the margins, becoming almost planar with a characteristically pronounced umbo.
+Obtusely conic to convex when young but with age it expands at the margins, becoming almost planar with a characteristically pronounced umbo.
 The cap is smooth, light brownish yellow(ochre) to tawny cinnamon.
 The margin is usually lighter in color, slightly translucent, and with striations that extend most of the way the disc when moist.
 Cap glistens when wet and is hygrophanous, turning a light pink or tan color when dry.
 The flesh of the cap is a watery white.

 Gills: The gills are adnate to adnexed soon receding, subdistant to crowded, narrow to moderately broad, ochraceous buff at first with whitish edges, darkening to rusty cinnamon brown with age.

 Stem: The stem is 10 to 50/70 millimeter long by 0.75 to 1 (1.5 at the base) millimeter thick.
 It is slender and fragile.
 Equally sized along its length but often with a slight swelling at the base.
 The stem is pure white then turns a watery yellowish-white, with a more grayish base.
 The surface is covered with fine fibrils but becomes smooth with age.
-The stem of Pholiotina smithii characteristically lacks an annulus.
-Another characteristic feature of the stem is the typical blueing reaction of the base that occurs when the P. smithii is handled or damaged, yet it is worth noting that this bluing reaction is often delayed and is sometimes not marked as seen in other psilocybe-containing species.
+Characteristically lacks an annulus and the typical bluing reaction of the base that occurs when the P. smithii is handled or damaged, yet it is worth noting that this bluing reaction is often delayed and is sometimes subtle.

 Spores: Spores are 7-9 by 4-5 micrometers in size.
 They are slender ellipsoidal, thin-walled with a conspicuous germ-spore.